pantsel/subprime-pie-charts/README.md

 <h2>Subprime Pie Charts</h2>
 A flexible HTML5 Canvas API used to create interactive Pie Charts.
 Very simple to implement, configure and personalize.
-It is coded in pure javascript in order to minimize and avoid conflicts with libraries such as jQuery and Mootools.
+It is coded in pure javascript in order to avoid conflicts with libraries such as jQuery and Mootools.
 Works on HTML5 compatible browsers.
 Tested on IE9-10, Firefox, Opera, Chrome and Safari.
 <h2>Basic Usage</h2>
 <h4>Step 1</h4>
 Include subprimecharts.js in the head section of your page.